 Please be aware that your PSU Google account has a lifecycle.
-(Go to Odin Account Policy for more information.)
+(Go to Odin Account Standard for more information.)
 If your account expires, it will take work to reconstruct your social network, even using a tool like Google Takeout to export your data.
 Therefore, OIT recommends that you consider where to invest your social networking energy in different situations.
 If you intend to continue networking with someone beyond your time at PSU, it may be best to connect with them using your personal Gmail account.

 The Google+ app is made up of several features.
 Two of the most commonly used features, Hangouts and Circles, are introduced below.
 To see all of the Google+ features and learn more about how to use them, go to Google+ Features.

 Google Hangouts are video conferences that can support up to 10 people.
 Hangouts are typically done via webcams, but you can opt to present your Google+ profile picture as a static image instead.
 OIT recommends that you use a photo of yourself, so that others can be sure they are speaking to you.
 To learn more about using a profile picture, go to Set your Google profile picture.

 If you'd like to initiate a hangout with someone who does not have a Google+ account or is not at a computer, you can also add someone by their phone number.
 This will call their phone so that they can join the Hangout.

 Circles are a way to group and organize your contacts.
 You can create as many circles as you need and each contact can be in as many circles as you like.
 Circles can be used to share content on Google+ with select groups (e.g. inviting only friends and not coworkers to a party event you've created.)